Jenna Meek

 Meek was born in Bishop Auckland, England, and attended that town's St John's Catholic School.[2]
 In summer 2003, she and a friend organised a charity drive for Operation Christmas Child which raised more than 40 shoe boxes full of writing equipment and other gifts.[3]
 She was inspired to become an entrepreneur by the UK business shows The Apprentice and Dragons' Den[4] and read international fashion marketing at Manchester Metropolitan University.
 Aged 19, she interned at Hugo Boss in New York before working for Christopher Raeburn and Emilia Wickstead.
 A move to Burberry in 2015 extinguished her interest in fashion and she set up a year later Shrine,[5] then known as The Gypsy Shrine.[6]
 Meek started the firm by individually applying biodegradable glitter paint and jewels to festivalgoers' faces and bodies[5][3] and later hired Sophie Tea to help out.[5]

 Meek cofounded Refy in 2020 with influencer Jess Hunt after meeting her at a photoshoot.
-The firm launched in November that year with an eyebrow gel[4] and later launched various lines of makeup, bodycare, fashion, clothing, and skincare.[8]
-She married her partner in July 2021[9] and appeared in Forbes 30 Under 30 in 2022.[9]
-Meek sold Shrine in 2024 after finding herself unable to juggle both it and Refy[4] and made No. 13 on The Sunday Times's beauty rich list in 2025.[10][2]
-By January 2026, she was thought to be worth between £52 and £53 million.[9]
-That month, she appeared as the first of four guest dragons on that series of Dragons' Den, where she appeared on episodes one and five.[11]
+The firm launched in November that year with an eyebrow gel[5] and later launched various lines of makeup, bodycare, fashion, clothing, and skincare.[8]
+She married her long-term boyfriend in July 2021, appeared in Forbes 30 Under 30 in 2022,[9] and sold Shrine in 2024.[5]
+Meek and Hunt appeared on The Sunday Times's 2025 beauty rich list.[10][3]
+In January 2026, she appeared as the first of four guest dragons on that series of Dragons' Den, where she appeared on episodes one and five.[11]
 For the former, she replaced fellow St John's alumnus Sara Davies[12] and promoted her appearance on the show by appearing on The One Show.[13]

 Filmography